Pitting Resistance Equivalent Number Calculations (PREN) Simplified

 The parameters in these models correspond to the degree of relative pitting resistance the corresponding elements confer.

-The Pitting Resistance Equivalent Number value is significant because it enables a comparison of the corrosive resistance of various stainless steel alloys.
+The Pitting Resistance Equivalent Number value is significant because it enables a comparison of the PREN corrosive resistance of various stainless steel alloys.
 It helps engineers in ranking and choosing the correct material for their application.
+For help, use our PREN calculator below.

-Factors that affect your Pitting Resistance Equivalent Number
+Various factors affecting your Pitting Resistance Equivalent Number (PREN) number include:

 • Temperature – the temperature can impact the thickness and stability of the oxide layer.
 High temperatures can cause this layer to break down, exposing the underlying metal to corrosion.
 Therefore, real-world PREN may decrease at higher temperatures in various applications.